Cristiano Zanetti

 Cristiano Zanetti ([kriˈstjaːno ddzaˈnetti]; born 10 April 1977) is a retired Italian footballer who played as a midfielder and current football coach.
 He was most recently in charge of Massese.

 Zanetti played for several Italian clubs throughout his career, winning titles with Fiorentina, Roma, Inter, and Juventus.
 At international level, he represented the Italy national football team at the 2000 Summer Olympics, at the 2002 FIFA World Cup and at UEFA Euro 2004.

 Club career

 Early career

-He played for Fiorentina (1993–96), Venezia (1996–97), and Reggiana (1997–98), before he joined the defending UEFA Cup Champions Inter Milan at age of 21, in 1998, where he played alongside his unrelated namesake, Argentine fullback Javier Zanetti.
+He played for Fiorentina (1993–96), Venezia (1996–97), and Reggiana (1997–98), before he joined the defending UEFA Cup Champions Inter Milan aged 21, in 1998, where he played alongside his unrelated namesake, Argentine fullback Javier Zanetti.
 Zanetti made his club debut for Internazionale on 26 August 1998 against FC Skonto before joining Cagliari along with Mohamed Kallon.
 During his time with Fiorentina, he won a Coppa Italia in 1996.

 Roma

 In the summer of 1999, he was signed by Roma in a joint-ownership bid for 7 billion Italian lire.
 Under manager Fabio Capello, he soon became a member of the starting line-up and he won a Scudetto with Roma during the 2000–01 season.